 Within Domestic tax: West Coast, Sidley Austin LLP is a third tier firm,

 With four tax partners in Los Angeles and two in San Francisco, Sidley Austin LLP handles transactions across the clean technology, renewable energy, real estate, film, investment fund, asset finance and IP sectors.
 Ivy Jones advised Fortress Investment Group LLC on equity and debt transactions with an aggregate value of $5bn, and Starwood Capital Group on its agreement to acquire LNR Property.
 Edwin Norris, who is active in hedge funds, cross-border transactions and film industry matters, advised GSO Capital Partners on the sale of one its portfolio companies, Bear Tracker Energy.
-San Francisco-based Gary Kaplan has extensive experience in cross-border deals, and Michael O’Hara Duff and Sean Moran are key figures in the firm’s renewable energy practice.
+San Francisco-based Gary Kaplan has extensive experience in cross-border deals, and Michael O’Hara Duff is a key figure in the firm’s renewable energy practice.

 Within Financial products, Sidley Austin LLP is a second tier firm,